lilygoose89/coco/_posts/2019-11-29-does-thailand-have-a-digital-nomad-visa.md

 Most "business visas" issued in Thailand are for employment.
 In other words, a local company wants to employ a foreigner so they need to issue that person a visa.
 This is just not relevant to most nomads.

-The other type of business visa is the Non-Immigrant B Visa (Conducting Business) which is for "[foreigners who wish to setup or conduct business in Thailand](https://www.siam-legal.com/thailand-visa/business-visa-thailand.php){: target="_blank"}," so again probably not relevant for most digital nomads.
+The other type of business visa is the Non-Immigrant B Visa (Conducting Business) which is for "[foreigners who wish to setup or conduct business in Thailand](https://www.siam-legal.com/thailand-visa/business-visa-thailand.php){: target="_blank"}," so again probably not relevant for most digital nomads who may be "working" in Thailand, but not actually "doing work" in Thailand.

 If you're looking to make Thailand a base and you wish to operate a business in the kingdom, or your work requires you to make frequent business trips to Thailand, then this may be the visa option for you.
+(But like, are you even a nomad then?
+Probably you call yourself location-independent and whatnot).

 Bear in mind there'll be tons of fun paperwork involved to confirm your financials, travel itinerary and more.
 If you're self-employed then you'll almost certainly have to register a company in Thailand which involves lawyers and accountant and more paperwork.
 In order to legally work in Thailand, foreigners also need a work permit along with the appropriate visa.
 Yay, even more paperwork\!